 If you need to turn first make sure you see that they see you.
 Slow your speed to make sure you can tell what their next move is.

 Switching lanes on a motorcycle can be dangerous if you aren’t being defensive and paying attention to your surroundings.
 It is also dangerous when a car needs to change lanes and doesn’t see you.
 This can lead to a very serious motor accident and cause fatal injuries.
 Cars have blind spots and you should avoid them like the plague.
 They are death zones for you as a motorcyclist because you won’t be able to react within enough time to get out of the way.
 It is advised that motorcycles stay out of blind spots and pay attention to a cars turn signal.
 You can easily determine if a person is thinking about getting over by the way they are turning their head.

 Head-on collisions are more popular among motorcycle accidents than you may think.
 This is usually when a car strikes a bike head-on and can be fatal for the motorcyclist.
-It’s important that when riding a motorcycle you have the right motorcycle lawyer and insurance for when you get into an accident that has caused pain and suffering or injury.

 Head-on collisions usually happen when both vehicles are driving at high speeds and result in the rider being thrown from their bike into a hard surface.
 The chances of surviving this type of accident are decreased as it is one of the most fatal accidents.

 Getting rear-ended in a car may not seem like such a danger, but when you are riding a motorcycle you are more exposed and therefore more susceptible to injury or motorcycle damage.
 When a car hits a motorcycle from behind, even at low speeds of 20 mph, the motorist can get seriously injured.
 You should be aware of your surroundings and be able to gauge how fast a car is coming behind you.